 Some worry about the handle giving out.
 However, in the many years of using similar axes, this has never been a problem.
 The biggest bugaboo is the handle.
 The varnish wears away.
 The review sanded it off and spent a few days oiling the leather and letting it dry.

 This repetitive process resulted in a no-slip handle that will stand up to the weather during outdoor use.
 Making this axe worth keeping that will be with you for years of work out in the wild.

 Resembling the frontier day tomahawk, it rests at your hip comfortably.
-With a wide enough blade, it can cut grass off at ground level to be used to make a rope for use in building shelters, rafts, and for making traps for small game.
+With a wide enough blade, it can cut grass off at ground level to be used to make a rope for use in building shelters, rafts, and for making traps for small games.

 This makes it handy also for harvesting wild plants and herbs for food and medicines.
-It can also do the mundane job cutting wood for your campfire as well.
+It can also do the mundane job of cutting wood for your campfire as well.

 It can also be thrown with accuracy, and that makes it a fun addition for those who enjoy outdoor sports.
 An all-around camp tool and an outdoorsman’s best friend, you will want to take it with you out on your next camping trip.